-In general, the passive backscatter tag's circuitry operation can be designed into 2 different models, which are instantaneous backscatter (continuous operation or non-duty-cycled operation) and with harvest-then-transmit (HTT) protocol\footnote{The WISP tag is a prime example of a passive backscatter tag operating on a duty cycle.
-With its additional sensing, computation, and data storage capabilities, the WISP tag requires higher power consumption compared to conventional passive RFID tags.
-Therefore, its operation adopts the duty cycle approach that switches between energy harvesting and backscattering.
+In general, the operation of a passive backscatter tag's circuitry can be categorized into two models: continuous operation (non-duty-cycled operation) and the harvest-then-transmit (HTT) protocol\footnote{The WISP tag is a prime example of a passive backscatter tag operating on a duty cycle.
+With additional sensing, computation, and data storage capabilities, the WISP tag consumes more power than conventional passive RFID tags.
+Thus, it uses a duty cycle approach that alternates between energy harvesting and backscattering.
 The operational power cycle is shown in~\cite{sample2008design}.} (duty-cycled operation)~\cite{shi2020energy,lu2016wireless}.
-The former design model enables the tag to harvest and power its circuitry directly during backscattering, while the latter requires an energy harvesting period.
-In particular, the HTT design model operates by consuming both the power from the incident EM wave and the onboard energy storage, which is charged during the energy harvesting period.
-The design selection of the tag is based on the operating environment, the tag's voltage and power requirements, and many more factors.
-The tag remains off and is only activated when sufficient power and a minimum threshold voltage are provided.
-During operation, the tag requires a minimum harvested power threshold, denoted as $P_{\rm L,min}$, for signal backscattering.
-Specifically, the tag relies on $P_{\rm L,min}$ to sustain its circuitry operation in instantaneous backscattering designs.
-In contrast, the tag that exploits HTT protocol uses the RF carrier to produce the clock signal~\cite{finkenzeller2010rfid}, requiring the incident carrier with $P_{\rm L,min}$ to generate the baseband signal.
-In both design models, the tag is not activated, and no information will be generated when $P_{{\rm L}i} < P_{\rm L,min}$.
-Hence, ensuring $P_{{\rm L}i} \geq P_{\rm L,min}$ serves as the sustainability requirement of the BackCom system.
+The first model allows the tag to simultaneously harvest energy and power its circuitry during backscattering.
+In contrast, the HTT model requires a separate energy harvesting period before operation.
+Specifically, the HTT model utilizes power from both the incident EM wave and onboard energy storage, which is charged during the energy harvesting phase.
+The choice between these designs depends on various factors, such as the operating environment, voltage, and power requirements of the tag.

+The tag remains off and only activates when sufficient power and a minimum threshold voltage are available.
+During operation, the tag needs to meet a minimum harvested power threshold $P_{\rm L,min}$ to sustain signal backscattering.
+In the case of continuous operation, the tag relies on $P_{\rm L,min}$ to maintain its circuitry operation.
+On the other hand, in the HTT model, the tag uses the incident RF carrier to generate the clock signal~\cite{finkenzeller2010rfid}, requiring $P_{\rm L,min}$ to create the baseband signal.
+In both models, the tag remains inactive and cannot generate any information when $P_{{\rm L}i} < P_{\rm L,min}$.
+Thus, ensuring that $P_{{\rm L}i} \geq P_{\rm L,min}$ is crucial for the sustainability of the BackCom system.